why Pitney Bowes Inc. [PBI] is a Good Choice for Investors After New Price Target of $9.00

 Sponsored

+“We delivered a solid start to the year, with every business making a meaningful contribution to our first quarter results,” said Marc B. Lautenbach, President and CEO, Pitney Bowes.
+“Revenue continued to demonstrate strong growth, every business improved its EBIT performance from prior year, and we strengthened our balance sheet.
+As we enter the final chapter of our transformation, we are well-positioned to reach our ultimate goal of achieving improved profitable revenue growth.”.

+Pitney Bowes Inc. stock has also loss -13.04% of its value over the past 7 days.
+However, PBI stock has declined by -20.02% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 1.49% and gained 21.27% year-on date.

-Compared to the average trading volume of 2.82M shares, PBI reached a trading volume of 11984832 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for PBI stock reached $1.52 billion, with 171.91 million shares outstanding and 163.21 million shares in the current float.
+Compared to the average trading volume of 2.99M shares, PBI reached a trading volume of 11405324 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for PBI shares is $9.00 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on PBI stock is a recommendation set at 3.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.

-Maxim Group have made an estimate for Pitney Bowes Inc. shares, keeping their opinion on the stock as Hold, with their previous recommendation back on January 27, 2021.
-The new note on the price target was released on January 27, 2021, representing the official price target for Pitney Bowes Inc. stock.
+Sidoti have made an estimate for Pitney Bowes Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on April 30, 2021.
+The new note on the price target was released on April 30, 2021, representing the official price target for Pitney Bowes Inc. stock.

-Pitney Bowes Inc. [PBI] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 17.65.
-With this latest performance, PBI shares gained by 23.63% in over the last four-week period, additionally plugging by 29.05% over the last 6 months – not to mention a rise of 243.82% in the past year of trading.
+Pitney Bowes Inc. [PBI] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -13.04.
+With this latest performance, PBI shares dropped by -9.34% in over the last four-week period, additionally plugging by 1.49% over the last 6 months – not to mention a rise of 111.61% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Pitney Bowes Inc. [PBI] shares currently have an operating margin of +3.97 and a Gross Margin at +32.30.
 Pitney Bowes Inc.’s Net Margin is presently recorded at -5.39.